 Latest Money Morning articles

-John Stepek takes a look at how Italy’s political shenanigans have affected the global economy’s most important charts.
+John Stepek examines how concerns over Chinese growth have affect the global economy’s most important charts.

 US inflation is rising fast.
 Wages have not kept pace – but it’s only matter of time.
 John Stepek explains what a “wage explosion” would mean for investors.

 Donald Trump’s trade war is the biggest threat to the global economy and to world markets.
 Things are going to get messy, says John Stepek.
 Here’s what it all means.

 The problems with the UK housing market are deeply entrenched, says Dominic Frisby.
 But there is still hope.
 Let’s hope the new housing minister is up to the job.